Landscape Design · New York City

 How much does landscape design cost in New York City?

-Landscape design fees in NYC vary by project scope, site complexity, and service level.
-Most landscape design firms charge either a flat project fee or an hourly rate.
 Total landscape construction costs in NYC range from $15,000–$40,000 for a modest backyard or terrace project to $80,000–$200,000 or more for a comprehensive rooftop garden or full brownstone rear yard with high-end hardscaping, custom planters, and structural work.
+Landscape design fees vary by scope and site complexity.
 ArcheA Studio provides a detailed fee proposal following an initial site visit and consultation.

 What plants work well on NYC rooftops and terraces?